 When travelling onboard, there are many different facilities that cater to all different travellers.
 There are quiet zones should you want to relax and maybe catch some sleep while you travel.
 If you’re in a group, then you can ride in seats of four grouped around a table, creating a place to chat and relax as you glide through France.
 If you’re travelling with young children, then there are selected Intercities that have special play area compartments.
 These are ideal for those that want to keep their children occupied while travelling over long distances.

 If you are travelling within a region of France and want to move about effortlessly and quickly, then you may find yourself on a TER train.
 SNCF dedicate the TER trains to shorter routes around France.
 TER trains aren't high-speed and often stop more frequently, but if you don't mind station hopping, then these are a very convenient and very cost-effective way to get around the country.

 TER trains are the most frequently run in France, with up to 7,500 services a day across the country!
 As well as regional routes, TER services are also important commuter trains into and departing most major French cities.

 There's more to the SNCF network than the TGV, TER and Intercity trains.
 SNCF also part own a number of other train services across Europe.

 Ouigo is a high-speed, yet low-cost train service that provides passengers with long-distance services across France.
 While only available on four routes, if you're travelling to a city or town with Ouigo, get yourself a bargain while these tickets are up for grabs.

-On trains to Belgium, you'll find yourself on another part-owned train service called Thalys.
+On trains to Belgium, you'll find yourself on another train service with Eurostar.
 These high-speed trains travel from Paris, calling at cities such as Brussels, Rotterdam and Amsterdam.